Onodric/Pinterest-Clone-Ekajati/README.md

-# modern-frameworks-group-pinterest
+# Instructions

-# Using your mad Angular skillz

-You will be broken into teams and your goals is to reverse engineer the basic functionality of Pinterest and build your own version of it.
+Reverse engineer the basic functionality of Pinterest and build your own version of it using Angular.

 ## Priorities